joer9514/joer9514/README.md

 ## Hi everyone, I'm Jose and I'm a Web Software Developer. 👋

 "Nothing is impossible for those who try".
 I am a software developer with experience and knowledge in web development.
 Among my most outstanding skills are: front-end development, web layout, responsive design, attention to detail and predisposition to face new challenges.
 The technologies I master the most are JavaScript, Python, MySQL, Html5, Css3, Figma.
-I am currently acquiring skills in Reactjs and Nodejs. ⚡
+I am currently acquiring skills in Reactjs and Nodejs.
 ___
+### Technologies 😄
 ```js
 const technologies = {
   lenguages: ["Javascript", "Python", "Sql", "Nodejs", "Html", "Css"],